MatreL/e-commerece/README.md

 You can use Stripe default credit card on the order with 4242 4242 4242 4242 credit card number, use 12/34 as date of expiration, and any 3 digets as CVC.

+Github pages: https://matrel.github.io/e-commerece/ then hit the "Even's" Store logo at the top left corner!